SteveMacenski/slam_toolbox/paper.md

 ![Retail store map created using SLAM Toolbox [@roscon]. \label{fig:store_map}](store_map.png)

 # Related Work
-SLAM algorithms can be classified into two groups: the earlier algorithms that use the Bayes-based filter approach [@thrun2005probabilistic], and newer GRAPH-based methods [@graphslam].
+SLAM algorithms can be classified into two groups: the earlier algorithms that use the Bayes-based filter approaches [@thrun2005probabilistic], and newer graph-based methods [@graphslam].
-Significant lidar-based implementation of 2D SLAM algorithms, available as ROS packages, are GMapping [@gmapping] and HectorSLAM [@hector] under the filter based category, while GRAPH-based implementations are provided by Cartographer [@cartographer] and KartoSLAM [@karto].
+Significant filter-based implementations available as ROS packages are GMapping [@gmapping] and HectorSLAM [@hector].
+Cartographer [@cartographer] and KartoSLAM [@karto] are the major graph-based implementations available.

-GMapping is one of the most commonly used SLAM libraries.
+GMapping is one of the most commonly used SLAM libraries, presented in 2007.
 It uses particle filter approach to SLAM for the purpose of building grid maps from 2D lidar data.
+However, GMapping is not well suited for large spaces and fails to accurately close loops at an industrial scale.
+Additionally, filter-based approaches cannot be easily reinitialized with multiple sessions.

 HectorSLAM relies on lidar scan matching and 3D navigation filter based on EKF state estimation.
 This method focuses on real-time robot pose estimation and generates 2D map with high update rate.
 Unlike other mentioned methods, Hector does not use odometry data, which can cause inaccurate pose and map updates when lidar scans arrive at a lower rate, or when mapping large or featureless spaces.
+HectorSLAM however does not provide loop closure capabilities, making it unsuitable for reliable mapping of large spaces or when using laser scanners with low update rates.

 KartoSLAM and Cartographer are both graph-based algorithms that store a graph of robot poses and features.
-Graph based algorithms have to maintain only the pose graph, which usually makes it more efficient in handling resources, especially while building maps of a large scale.
+Graph-based algorithms have to maintain only the pose-graph, which usually makes it efficient in handling resources, especially while building maps of a large scale.
-KartoSLAM uses Sparse Pose Adjustment for handling both scan matching and loop-closure.
+KartoSLAM uses Sparse Bundle Adjustment for loop-closure graph optimization.
-Cartographer consists of front-end, which is in charge of scan matching and building trajectory and submaps, and back-end that does the loop closure procedure using SPA.
+Cartographer consists of front-end, which is in charge of scan matching and building trajectory and submaps, and back-end that does the loop closure procedure.
-Solver used for scan-matching in Cartographer is Ceres Solver [@ceres-solver].
+The graph solver used in Cartographer is Google Ceres [@ceres-solver].
 Cartographer provides pure localization mode, when user has a satisfactory map for usage.
 It also provides data serialization for storing processed data.
-Mapping with Cartographer requires tuning a large number of parameters for different types of terrains, which makes KartoSLAM more reliable when used in different environments.
-Taking out-of-the-box Cartographer parameters can lead to unsuccesful mapping, therefore it can make the library challenging to use.
-On the other hand, Cartographer has greater flexibility in configuring the mapping and can produce slightly better quality maps.
+However, Cartographer has stopped maintenance and support from Google and has been largely abandoned.
+Further, it fails to build suitable maps for annotation and localization with other localization software packages on robotic platforms without exceptional odometry.
+The software's unusual complexity makes it challenging to modify or resolve seemingly simple issues, making it not suitable for many applications.

 # Features